a-renzini/pygwb/CONTRIBUTING.md

 This page outlines the recommended procedure for contributing changes to the `pygwb` repository.
 Please read the introduction to [GitLab on git.ligo.org](https://wiki.ligo.org/Computing/GitLigoOrg) before you start.

-This guide is based on the one for lalsuite, available [here](https://git.ligo.org/lscsoft/lalsuite/-/blob/master/CONTRIBUTING.md).
+This guide is based on the one for lalsuite, available [here](https://git.ligo.org/lscsoft/lalsuite/-/blob/master/CONTRIBUTING.md) and Colm's instruction [here](https://git.ligo.org/pygwb/pygwb/-/blob/master/docs/contributing.rst).

 ## Reporting Issues